MarlinFirmware/Marlin/README.md

 ## Example Configurations

 Before you can build Marlin for your machine you'll need a configuration for your specific hardware.
 Upon request, your vendor will be happy to provide you with the complete source code and configurations for your machine, but you'll need to get updated configuration files if you want to install a newer version of Marlin.
 Fortunately, Marlin users have contributed hundreds of tested configurations to get you started.
 Visit the [MarlinFirmware/Configurations](//github.com/MarlinFirmware/Configurations) repository to find the right configuration for your hardware.
-Make sure to select a comatible branch!
+Make sure to select a compatible branch!
 [The Marlin Download Page](https://marlinfw.org/meta/download/) matches compatible software and configuration packages.

 ## Building Marlin 2.1